jcpsantiago/protopretzel/README.md

 The **ProtoBuf serializer** serializes an [RProtoBuf](https://github.com/eddelbuettel/rprotobuf) message descriptor object, adding the type of message to the response header.

-Currently, we have tested only simple messages without nested fields.

 `protopretzel` is under active development and things may break.
 Check out the [protopretzel-playground](https://github.com/ozean12/protopretzel-playground) for an example implementation.